5 Proven Strategies to Reduce No-Shows at Your Auto Repair Shop

 - Generate no-show reports

-The ROI on this automation is typically 10x the cost within the first few months.
+The ROI on appointment automation is typically 10x the cost within the first few months.

 Putting It All Together